jspecify/jspecify/docs/docs/spec.md

 [nullness-subtype-establishing path] to either of the following:

 -   any type whose [nullness operator] is `MINUS_NULL`
--   any augmented class or array type or the augmented null type
+-   any augmented class, array, or null type

     > This rule refers to particular kinds of types as distinct from other types
     > like type variables and [intersection types].